Thriving at Trade Shows – Be Prepared

 Whatever method you use, make sure it is easy and takes minimum time to complete.
 Otherwise, you will lose out on those who would have given you information but did not want to jump through hoops.
 With today's technology, it can be as simple as a click, an app, or a thumbs up.

 Preparation also includes your area setup.
 How will you use the given space to create a memorable display for potential clients?
 How will you stand out from the other vendors in a positive way?
 It isn't a rule to put your table out front; it's just something a lot of vendors do.
 Does this work for you?
 Bringing in different layouts, textures, and color schemes can quickly elevate you above the rest.
 It may require ordering items ahead of time, so you want to make sure you think as far ahead as possible.

 A trade show is a tremendous opportunity to present your company in front of a lot of new clients.
 Prior preparation will go a long way toward making a great impression and assisting your follow-up afterward.

 This article is the fourth in a series of Thriving at Trade Shows as we prepare for the 2020 Alternative Health Expo.
 Check back weekly for new tips on how you can optimize the experience and make your participation a success!

-Kathie Fingerson is the founder of the Alternative Health Expo which attracts thousands of visitors each spring in Grand Junction, CO.
+Kathie Fingerson is the founder of the Alternative Health Expo which attracts thousands of visitors each spring to Grand Junction, CO.
 See more tips on creating a successful expo experience, click here.

 The Alternative Health Expo is growing into a destination event for our community.
 Our March 2019 event was a huge success with around 4000 visitors!
 E.P.I.C.™ Grand Valley magazine launched their first issue, a wonderful publication dedicated to Empowering People and Inspiring Community.
 Everyone had a great time and learned about lots of new and exciting healing techniques.